Security printing: Copy-evidence

 Together the void pantograph and the Verification Grid complement each other because the reactions to copying are inverse, resulting in a higher degree of assurance that a hard copy document is an original.

 Registration of features on both sides

 Banknotes are typically printed with fine alignment (so-called see-through registration window) between the offset printing on each side of the note.
 This allows the note to be examined for this feature, and provides opportunities to unambiguously align other features of the note with the printing.
 Again, this is difficult to imitate accurately enough in most print shops.

 Thermochromatic ink

-Several types of ink are available which change color with temperature.
-Security ink with a normal "trigger" temperature of 88 F, which will either disappear or change colors when the ink is rubbed, usually by the fingertips.
+Several types of ink are available which change colour with temperature.
+Security ink with a normal "trigger" temperature of 88 F, which will either disappear or change colours when the ink is rubbed, usually by the fingertips.
 This is based on a thermochromatic effect.

 Serial numbers

 Serial numbers help make legitimate documents easier to track and audit.
 However, they are barely useful as a security feature because duplicates of an existing serial number are not easily detectable, except for a series of identical counterfeits.

 To support correct identification serial numbers normally have a check digit to verify the correct reading of the serial number.
 In banknote printing the unique serial number provides effective means for the monitoring and verification of the production volume.
 In some cases the recording of serial numbers may help to track and identify banknotes from blackmail or robbery.

 In most currencies the serial number is printed on two edges of the banknotes to aggravate the making of so-called composed banknotes by combining parts of different banknotes.
 Even if made from genuine banknotes, most central banks consider such items as manipulated banknotes without value if the serial numbers do not match.